-You can make adorable air plant planters from eggshells that are so durable, they’ll last year over year.
-The secret is adding concrete.
+Make adorable concrete eggshell planters to use as air plant planters from the shell of an egg that are so durable, they’ll last year over year.

 Wrap them up after Easter, store them away and pull them out each year looking as good as the first year.

 Are you worried about the shells starting to yellow?

 Well, only time will tell, but I can tell you that I made my first concrete eggshell planter over 3 years ago and it’s still as white as the eggs in my refrigerator.